-Each IRA account as its own set of fees.
-If you have five IRA accounts, and each has an annual fee of $100, you’re at $500 per year in fees, rather than $100 per year with a single account.
+If you have five IRA accounts, and each has an annual fee of $100, you’re at $500 per year in fees rather than $100 per year with a single account.
 That’s an extra $400 a year.
-Over 20 or 30 years, that starts to add up to become Real Money.
+Over 20 or 30 years that starts to add up and eat away at your investment returns.

-You only have so much money to invest each year.
-If you have five IRA accounts, you can still contribute no more than $5,500 each year.
+If you have five IRA accounts, you can still contribute no more than $6,000 each year.
 How do you handle that?
 Do you fund one account each year?
-Or do you divide the contribution by five, and put $1,100 in each account?
+Or do you divide the contribution by five and put $1,100 in each account?